-Specializing in modern and contemporary art, with research interests in Cold War visual and media cultures, especially in the German Democratic Republic, the historiography of art history and visual studies, iconoclasm and image studies, and the intersections of art and science.
+Specializing in modern and contemporary art with research interests in post-colonial art, Cold War visual and media cultures, especially in the German Democratic Republic, the historiography of art history and visual studies, iconoclasm and image studies.

 Work in Progress